Escape-Technologies/awesome-graphql-security/README.md

 ---

 If you have any question about this opinionated list, do not hesitate to contact us [@escapetechHQ](https://twitter.com/escapetechHQ) on Twitter or open an issue on GitHub.

+## 🤝 Join our team

+We believe it’s time to bring more AI-driven innovation to cybersecurity, and we'd love your help in building this dream!
+Want to join our adventure?
+Check out our [**Careers**](https://jobs.escape.tech) page!